 Disney’s Jungle Cruise grossed $35.4M in Domestic ticket sales last weekend, coming in slightly above expectations for its opening frame.
 International markets added another $27.6M, boosting the worldwide total to $63M.
 Considering the fact that Warner Bros. spent $200M to make the film and an additional $100M to promote it, the balance sheet for Jungle Cruise does not look rosy.
-On the other hand, it was the fifth highest opening weekend gross for all Hollywood titles released since the beginning of the pandemic, following Black Widow ($80.4M), F9: The Fast Saga ($70M), A Quiet Place Part II ($48.1M) and Godzilla Vs. Kong ($48.1M).
+On the other hand, it was the fifth-highest opening weekend gross for all Hollywood titles released since the beginning of the pandemic, following Black Widow ($80.4M), F9: The Fast Saga ($70M), A Quiet Place Part II ($48.1M) and Godzilla Vs. Kong ($48.1M).
 Disney is also said to have earned $30M from at-home rentals as a Premiere Access title on Disney+.

 Measuring the success of a major film release has become complicated, with the box office coming in at a significantly lower level than that generated by comparable films prior to the pandemic, but with new revenues created through streaming.
 Some argue that day & date releasing is cannibalizing overall revenues that should have come from a bigger initial box office followed by Premium Video on Demand and streaming after the period of theatrical exclusivity.
-In fact, the National Association of Theatre Owners made exactly that case in a statement which commented on Disney’s July release of Black Widow, premiering in theatres and on Disney+ on the same day.
+In fact, the National Association of Theatre Owners made exactly that case in a statement that commented on Disney’s July release of Black Widow, premiering in theatres and on Disney+ on the same day.

 “Despite assertions that this pandemic-era improvised release strategy was a success for Disney and the simultaneous release model, it demonstrates that an exclusive theatrical release means more revenue for all stakeholders in every cycle of the movie’s life.”